A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 • details and dates of any previous planning applications or pre-application discussions

-• a list of documents and plans you've submitted with your request.
-If possible, you should include a statement to justify your proposals with reference to national and local planning policy and guidance - site layout, elevations, details existing landscape features, for example
+• a list of documents and plans you've submitted with your request - if possible, you should include a statement to justify your proposals with reference to national planning policy and local planning policy and guidance - site layout, elevations, details existing landscape features, for example

 • details of any consultation you've carried out or propose to carry out with statutory, non-statutory or community organisations